+300 and 400 level courses

+Four

 The senior requirement consists of the completion of the Africana Studies Senior Project (which counts as one of the upper-level courses).
 Students work with the director of Africana Studies or a faculty member who teaches in the program to complete a major project or paper that focuses on some aspect of the Africana experience.
 Students will enter into a formal contract.
 The contract will define the parameters of the study, including the general terms and conditions to be met by way of completing the project.
 Distribution of the signed contract will be as follows: 1 copy to be kept by the supervisor of the thesis/project, 1 by the student, and 1 by the Africana Studies director.
 The project is to be completed within the semester in which it is offered (1 course) and so designed so that the director or the supervising faculty in consultation with the director, having determined that the student has completed the written part of the project with minimum grade of C-, will arrange for the student to defend the thesis before a committee of Africana Studies faculty, made up of at least 4 persons, two of whom shall be the Director of Africana Studies and the thesis faculty supervisor, plus two to three other faculty members who teach in the Africana Studies program.
 Prior to the defense, the student's project will be circulated to members of the defense panel.
 The student will be required to do a 15-20 minute presentation on the thesis/project after which members of the panel will ask him/her questions on the thesis/project.
 Following the question and answer period, the student will be asked to leave the room.
 The defense panel will then adjudicate whether or not the student passed the defense.
 A simple pass/fail grade is required for successful completion of the defense.
 On the basis of the student's performance in the defense, the panel will decide on the student's overall grade, including the written part, for the senior project.
-The student is then invited to return to the room and informed as to whether s/he has passed the defense and informed of the overall grade for the project.
-The director then informs the Registrar's office of the final grade.
+The student is then invited to return to the room and informed as to whether s/he has

+Senior requirement

+Additional information

+Recent changes in major

+The Black Studies major was renamed Africana Studies in February 2015.
+Requirements for the major did not change.
+Courses from the program changed to an AFST prefix beginning Fall 2015.

+passed the defense and informed of the overall grade for the project.
+The

+director then informs the Registrar's office of the final grade.

+Requirements for a minor in Africana Studies

+Total courses

+required

+Five

+Core courses

+AFST/BLST 100

+Other courses

+Three of the five courses should be outside a student's major.
+At least one course from two of the three following geographic areas is required: African,

+African American, Afro-Latin/Caribbean.

+300 and 400

+level courses

+One

+Recent

+The name of the minor was changed from Black Studies to Africana Studies

+changes in minor

+Feb.
+2015.